Aexrus/Scheduler/README.md

 # Token Distribution Automation Script

-This project is an automated script that distributes daily tokens via a smart contract on the Polygon testnet.
+This project is an automated script that distributes daily tokens via a smart contract on the Polygon testnet/mainnet.
 The script is triggered daily at 9:30 AM UTC by a cron job and interacts with the smart contract using Alchemy Web3.

 ---